logo image Glasgow Home

 Holmwood House

 5 miles south of Glasgow centre.
 This Mansion is in the Cathcart area of Glasgow, said to be one of the Scottish architect Alexander ‘Greek’ Thomson’s finest works.
-Regular Trains run close to the house.
+Regular Trains run from Central Station to Cathcart Station half of a mile from the house.
 Admission Prices and opening times on the website.
 Tel: 0141 571 0184.

 RS Page .
 Website .
 G44 3YU .
 Image